deokhk/RLM_analysis/README.md

 ```
 RLM_analysis/
-├── experiments/              # Guide for reproducing paper is provided here
+├── experiments/              # Guide for reproducing the paper is provided here
-├── misc/     # Where your lid.176.ftz file to be placed
+├── misc/                     # Where the lid.176.ftz file should be placed
-├── outputs/    # Where output for every experiments will be saved
+├── outputs/                  # Where outputs for all experiments will be saved
-├── src/      # Source codes
+├── src/                      # Source code
-├── translated_data/    # Translated query
+├── translated_data/          # Translated queries
 └── pyproject.toml            # For installing requirements
 ```

 Each major component under the ./experiments directory corresponds to a section of the paper: